Dahlberg Arena Located in the Adams Center.

 Dean's List Capitalization is an exception to AP Stylebook.

-decision-maker, decision making, decision-making She didn't like the role of decision-maker.
+decision-maker, decision making, decision-making She liked the role of decision-maker.
 The executive left decision making to his personnel officer.
-After their decision-making marathon, the bargaining team members looked rumpled and exhausted.
+After their decision-making marathon, the bargaining team members looked exhausted.

 degrees See academic degrees entry.